 3020-a arbitrators are paid, for most expenses, by New York State Education Department's Teacher Tenure Unit.
 But the NYC DOE seems to be outside of the control and authority of NY State, and has the right to hire arbitrators from out of state.
 For example, they fly in to NYC the worst arbitrator on the panel, Doyle O'Connor, from Chicago, and pay for his hotel, travel, and meals.

-See here, for a few of the arbitrators who are now (O'Connell is still on the panel) or were (Joshua Javits, who lives in Washington D.C., quit the NYC panel in 2014).
+See here, for a few of the arbitrators who are now (O'Connell is not still on the panel, he was fired after a screaming fit at DOE Attorney Jordana Shenkman) or were (Joshua Javits, who lives in Washington D.C., quit the NYC panel in 2014).
 I filed a Freedom of Information request for all the vouchers submitted by NYC Arbitrators from 2013 to 2015:

 If you go to February 19, 2014 in the link here, you will see Naeemah Lamont dancing.
 I cannot find a picture of Dennis anywhere, but his letter to 37 DOE employees about a termination decision by Lana Flame is an outrageous example of Dennis' excessive arrogance.
 In the letter (see below) Da Costa told the 37 people on p.
 2 that they all had to stop paying the teacher because Arbitrator Lana Flame terminated her on July 5 2013 - but he sent the letter May 28, 2013, a month and a half too early.
 I am lucky to have obtained a copy of this fraud.
 Lana Flame was fired.